This post may contain affiliate links and I will be compensated if you make a purchase after clicking through my links See Full Disclosure Here

 - Place peppers in a Dutch oven large enough to hold all the peppers and add your sauce to the pot.
 Your peppers should be covered about halfway.
 Simmer on low, covered for 1 hour or until peppers are soft and the filling is thoroughly cooked.
 Serve warm.

 Below is a list of suggested items for this recipe.
-Please note that as an Amazon Associate I earn from qualifying purchases.

 If you like this recipe for Stuffed Peppers in Tomato Sauce you might also like these favorites: